-The RPS statute requires each electricity provider, including the Utilities and Plainfield Community Power, to meet a certain percentage of customer load by purchasing, generating or otherwise acquiring Renewable Energy Certificates ("RECs"):
+The RPS statute requires each electricity provider, including Cheshire Community Power and all utilities (on behalf of default service customers), to meet a certain percentage of customer load by purchasing, generating, or otherwise acquiring Renewable Energy Certificates ("RECs"):

-- One REC represents the renewable attributes of one megawatt-hour of electricity, or the equivalent amount of useful thermal energy. - RECs are generated by certified renewable energy facilities for power that is physically delivered into the New England wholesale electricity market operated by ISO-New England (which means the power can come from within New England, New York or eastern Canada). - The New England Power Pool Generation Information System (NEPOOL GIS) issues and tracks RECs for the region. - RECs are generally used for compliance in the same year as the renewable power was generated, though suppliers may "bank" RECs for up to two years to meet up to 30% of compliance requirements.
+- One REC represents the renewable attributes of one megawatt-hour of electricity or the equivalent amount of thermal energy. - RECs are generated by certified renewable energy facilities for power that is physically delivered into the New England wholesale electricity market operated by ISO-New England (which means the power can come from within New England, New York, or eastern Canada). - The New England Power Pool Generation Information System (NEPOOL GIS) issues and tracks RECs for the region. - RECs are generally used for compliance in the same year as the renewable power was generated, though suppliers may "bank" RECs for up to two years to meet up to 30% of compliance requirements.